TrueCar is overhauling how it does business with dealers.

 Perry talked with AuSM by phone on Saturday about those changes and what the new TrueCar is all about.

-TrueCar’s pledge and the actions it is taking are detailed extensively in a 28-page presentation ( evening, along with an accompanying video from Perry that can be seen at the top of this page), and in a letter from Perry slated to be sent to dealers on Sunday evening, as well.
+TrueCar’s pledge and the actions it is taking are detailed extensively in a 28-page presentation (scheduled to be posted to a website slated to go live Sunday evening, along with an accompanying video from Perry that can be seen at the top of this page), and in a letter from Perry slated to be sent to dealers on Sunday evening, as well.

 Appropriately enough, Perry, once an executive with the Los Angeles Times, boiled it down to three “headlines” in his conversation with AuSM.